Closer to Heaven (musical): Cast Album release

 An album, Closer to Heaven (Original Cast Recording), was released in October 2001 and was produced by Pet Shop Boys and Stephen Hague.
-The album featured studio recorded version of songs from the musical.
+The album featured studio-recorded versions of songs from the musical.

-It was planned to release Positive role model, as sung by Paul Keating, as a single before the album was released.
+It was planned to release "Positive Role Model", as sung by Paul Keating, as a single before the album was released.
 Remixes by Almighty and Fergie were commissioned for use on the single, but plans were scrapped when the London production closed.
-These remixes remain unreleased, although the Almighty remix was available for a short time from the Pet Shop Boys' website and an edit of Fergie's remix appeared on dance compilation Headliners:03 in 2001.
-The full-length version of My Night was also available for a short time from the Pet Shop Boys' website.
+These remixes remain unreleased, although the Almighty remix was available for a short time from the Pet Shop Boys' website and was included on the compilation Almighty Essentials, Volume One (2009), and an edit of Fergie's remix appeared on dance compilation Headliners:03 in 2001.
+The full-length version of "My Night" was also available for a short time from the Pet Shop Boys' website.

-A limited edition single of Run girl run by Billie Trix, a song based on the iconic Phan Thị Kim Phúc photograph from the Vietnam War, was available during later performances.
-The two track CD featured two versions of the track, of which brief snippets could be heard in K-Hole.
-The versions featured were: Run girl run (Original 1971 single version) and Run girl run (1981 post-apocalyptic nightmare mix.
-Run Girl Run later appeared in the spin-off cabaret musical Musik in 2019.
+A limited edition single of "Run, Girl, Run" by Billie Trix, a song based on the iconic Phan Thị Kim Phúc photograph from the Vietnam War, was available during later performances.
+The two track CD featured two versions of the track, of which brief snippets could be heard in "K-Hole".
+The versions featured were: "Run, Girl, Run (Original 1971 single version)" and "Run, Girl, Run (1981 post-apocalyptic nightmare mix)".
+"Run, Girl, Run" later appeared in the spin-off cabaret musical Musik in 2019.

 Demo songs

 During the recording of the Pet Shop Boys' Nightlife album, there were many songs written for the musical that never made it to the final cut.
-Some of these songs have since been released as b-sides to Pet Shop Boys singles (for example the song "Nightlife" appeared as a b-side to "Home and Dry" in 2002) or been made available through the Pet Shop Boys' website, but many still remain unreleased.
-These songs include Tall Thin Men, The Night Is The Time To Explore Who You Are, You've got to start somewhere and Little Black Dress.
-The last of these, Little Black Dress has been covered by Pet Shop Boys covers band West End Girls and was released as a single in 2009.
+Some of these songs have since been released; for example, the song "Nightlife" appeared as a B-side to the Pet Shop Boys single "Home and Dry" in 2002.
+"Tall Thin Men" was a bonus track on the 2017 reissue Nightlife: Further Listening 1996–2000 and "The Night Is a Time to Explore Who You Are" was on Release: Further Listening 2001–2004.
+Others remain unreleased, including "You've Got to Start Somewhere" and "Little Black Dress".
+The last of these, "Little Black Dress", has been covered by Pet Shop Boys covers band West End Girls and was released as a single in 2009.